Wednesday 20 March 2024

 Monday 4 March 2024

-Leaving the Past to the Future
+Leaving the Past to the Future 1: Organizing Your Information

 I often read blog posts and articles about organizing genealogical information.
 Much of it is written to help family researchers keep track of their own work on the multiple families and individuals whose history they seek to unravel.
 It does not take long to find thousands of people for whom simple curiosity ends up with enormous amounts of data and documents.